- Reduced price entry to exhibitions with National Art Pass.

 The collection focuses on British art and artists and mainly ranges from the 18th century to the present day.
 There are many highlights in its collection of paintings and sculpture, including major works by Reynolds, Gainsborough, Turner, Constable, Alma-Tadema, Flaxman, Millais, Leighton, Waterhouse, Sargent, Spencer and Hockney.

 The Royal Academy of Art is based in Burlington House, a striking building nestled in the heart of London's West End district.
-There are several cafes and a restaurant to rest up at and an interesting array of events and talks running in the evenings.
+There's a café and an interesting array of events and talks running in the evenings.
+The newly opened Keeper's House, tucked into a corner of the courtyard, provides a sophisticated restaurant, bar, lounge and secret garden to relax in.

 The institution holds a series of major exhibitions throughout the year, including the annual Summer Exhibition, which has run every year since 1768.
 The exhibition draws together a wide range of new and recent work by established, unknown and emerging artists and is a must-see event for contemporary art-lovers